io_uring from Userland

 Both loaded with acquire semantics.
 Remember from our ring setup:

-Checking if anything is available:
+We then check if anything is available:

 available = tail - head;